totuni/esp-studio-examplesII/Utilities/lua_pattern/README.md

 ![Results for the patternWindow01 tab](img/patternWindow01.png "Results for the patternWindow01 tab")

-You might see warnings in the Log pane about the sourceWindow_01 window being throttled.
-You can ignore these warnings.

 ## Additional Resources
 For more information, see [SAS Help Center: Using Lua in a Pattern Window](https://documentation.sas.com/?cdcId=espcdc&cdcVersion=default&docsetId=espcreatewindows&docsetTarget=n1rj6nmwuzuxisn12tjeu0o336tt.htm#n18zvo8e3r6y9fn1i5twt2mxease).